 Dengue Fever is a viral infection that's carried by mosquitoes and causes fever, body aches, joint pain, and rash.
 It's spread by what's known as the tiger mosquito (Aedes Aegypti), which has black and yellow stripes and typically bites in the early morning or at dawn.
 These mosquitoes are also known to spread the Chikungunya fever virus.
 Dengue is most common in India during the few months after the monsoon but also occurs during the monsoon season.

 Malaria is another mosquito-transmitted disease that's common during and after the monsoon, when mosquitoes have had a chance to breed in stagnant water.
-The more severe falciparum strain of malaria is the most active after the monsoon.
+It's a protozoan infection that's transmitted via the bite of the female Anopheline mosquito, which is mostly active at night.
+The more severe falciparum strain of malaria is most prevalent after the monsoon.

 Viral fever is quite common in India during changes in weather.
 It's characterized by fatigue, chills, body aches, and fever.
 The illness is usually transmitted through the air by droplets from infected people, or by touching infected secretions.
 It lasts from three to seven days, with the fever at its most severe in the first three days.
 Respiratory symptoms tend to develop later on and can include a cough and in severe cases pneumonia.

 Preventative measures: Unfortunately, viral fever is easily spread and difficult to prevent.
 Medications are available to treat the symptoms and control the side effects where necessary, and it's a good idea to see a doctor if you get a viral fever.

 Dehydration and heat exhaustion are big issues during the hot weather in India, particularly for children.
 Symptoms include the absence of urination, lethargy, fatigue, and headaches.
 Skin rashes, caused by excessive perspiration, are also a concern.